-Tim is a leading advocate of a popular knowledge revolution in our public services and, in 2000, was co-founder of Dr Foster, a company which pioneered publication of patient outcomes in healthcare.
+Tim is a leading advocate of a popular knowledge revolution in health and care and, in 2000, was co-founder of Dr Foster, a company which pioneered publication of patient outcomes in healthcare.

-He is also an internationally regarded expert in thinking differently about how digital and social media can transform the customer experience in public services.
+He is also an internationally regarded expert in digital transformation of the customer experience in healthcare.
 In 2007, he launched NHS Choices, the national online health information service (www.nhs.uk) which now reports around 40 million users per month.
-In 2014, Tim was named one of the 500 most influential people in the UK by Sunday Times.
+In 2014 Tim was named one of the 500 most influential people in the UK by The Sunday Times.

 Before Dr Foster, Tim was a national newspaper journalist and a television reporter.
 He worked for the Independent and the Sunday Times, as well as Channel 4 and the BBC.